Safer school reopening

 Schools must meet safety standards before they can reopen.
 After each school has applied to reopen, the Department of Public Health will review each school’s application.
 This includes a site visit to check their setup.

 Each school will reopen separately.

-We are currently accepting applications for elementary schools and middle schools.
+We are currently accepting applications for elementary schools to reopen grades TK to 6.